Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Channel"

-Re-exports all named exports from the "effect/Channel" module as "Channel".
+Re-exports all named exports from the "effect/Channel" module as `Channel`.

 **Signature**